go-redis/docs/docs/index.md

 }
 ```

-But the simplest way is using a Go channel:
+But the simplest way is using a Go channel which is closed together with subscription:

 ```go
 ch := pubsub.Channel()